bitovi/academy/src/technology-consulting/6-building-rapport.md

 Before delivering difficult truths, it is essential to prepare thoroughly to ensure your message is well-received and impactful.

 - **Check your facts:** Make sure everything you say can be supported with data and evidence.
 This means doing your homework, double-checking your information, and thinking about potential challenges to your points.
 Providing a strong factual basis builds credibility and minimizes the risk of disputes over the accuracy of your statements.
-- **Understand stakeholder perspectives:** Analyze what each party stands to gain or lose and tailor your message to address these concerns effectively.
+- **Understand stakeholder perspectives:** Think through what each party stands to gain or lose and tailor your message to address these concerns effectively.
 Understanding different viewpoints helps in framing your message in a way that resonates with all stakeholders.
 - **Plan your approach:** Lay out your main points clearly and decide the best way to explain them convincingly.
 Structuring your argument logically makes it easier for others to follow and understand.
 - **Anticipate responses:** Think about the possible pushback and emotional responses you might get, and prepare thoughtful, calm replies.
 Being prepared for objections allows you to address concerns confidently and maintain control of the conversation.
 - **Cultural considerations:** Address how different organizational cultures might impact the approach to speaking truth to power and adapt strategies accordingly.
 Some cultures value directness while others may prefer a more nuanced approach.